joebew42/ex_chat/README.md

 ## Scratchpad

+Feature:

+As a client I want to be associated to a user so that other client can see who send messages

 ### DOING

-- As a client I want to be associated to a user so that other client can see who send messages

 ### TODO

+- When I join a chat room as an identified user I want to read my user name in the welcome message
 - We read in the console "Application logger stopped temporary" every time we run tests
 - unsubscribe a client to receive messages once it leaves the chat
 - improve the way we make assertions on received messages (e.g. assert_receive wants pattern match and not functions or variables) in the `websocket_test.exs`